yaroslaff/ArgAlias/README.md

 # ArgAlias
-Argument aliases for CLI utilities (and any argparse/typer/click/... or alternatives)
+Aliases for arguments in Python CLI utilities (supports argparse, Typer, Click, and similar tools).

 This tool is for those who sometimes prefer to type `p sh X` instead of `project show X`.